• Skip to primary navigation

 This no-bake cheesecake is both visually and flavorfully satisfying.

-• Honey Graham Crackers: honey graham crackers make a classic crust.
-But you can substitute with any cracker or cookie of your choosing.
+• Honey Graham Crackers: Honey graham crackers make a classic crust.
+But you can substitute it with any cracker or cookie of your choosing.
 (More on that below)

 • Light brown sugar: brown sugar blends better than granulated sugar in the crust.
 You can substitute granulated sugar.